Hitting probabilities and uniformly $S$-transient subgraphs: Harmonic Profiles and Hitting Probability Estimates

 \end{enumerate} \end{definition}

 The only difference between a uniform domain and an inner uniform domain is that uniform domains require the length of the path in $\Gamma$ to be comparable to the distance between $x$ and $y$ in the larger graph $\widehat{\Gamma},$ while an inner uniform domain requires the length of the path to be comparable to distance in $\Gamma.$ This somewhat subtle difference is key.
-Recall $d_\Gamma(x_j, \partial U) = d_{\widehat{\Gamma}}(x_j, \partial U)$ if we extend $d_\Gamma$ to $\partial \Gamma.$ We refer the reader to \cite{pd_khe_lsc_finiteMC} and the references therein for more details on such geometric assumptions on domains in the discrete space setting.
+Recall $d_\Gamma(x_j, \partial \Gamma) = d_{\widehat{\Gamma}}(x_j, \partial \Gamma)$ if we extend $d_\Gamma$ to $\partial \Gamma.$ We refer the reader to \cite{pd_khe_lsc_finiteMC} and the references therein for more details on such geometric assumptions on domains in the discrete space setting; in particular, Section 8.1 gives many examples of finite (inner) uniform domains.
+Condition (b) in these definitions can be thought of as a ``banana'' or ``cigar'' condition and says that it must be possible to fit a linearly growing ``banana'' (with respect to the distance to the end points) around all paths from $x$ to $y$.
+This ``banana'' must stay inside the domain.

+All uniform domains are inner uniform.
+Domains above Lipschitz functions in $\Z^d$ are uniform.
+A slit two-dimensional lattice is the typical example of a domain that is inner uniform but not uniform.
+Similarly, the complement of a discrete parabola in $\Z^2$ is inner uniform but not uniform.
+In general, slits and ``bottlenecks'' are obstacles to uniformity.
+An example of a domain that is neither inner uniform nor uniform is $\{(x,y) \in \Z^2: x \leq -2\} \cup \{(x,y) \in \Z^2: x \geq 2\} \cup \{ (-1,0), (0,0), (1,0)\},$ considered as a subgraph of $\Z^2.$ There is no criterion to determine (inner) uniformity, and proving whether a given set is (inner) uniform should be thought of as difficult.

 Inner uniform domains are useful because they allow us to transfer the Harnack inequality from a larger graph to a subgraph. \begin{theorem}[Theorem 1.10 of \cite{Kelsey_thesis}] Let $(\widehat{\Gamma}, \mathcal{K}, \pi)$ be a Harnack graph and $\Gamma$ be an inner uniform subgraph of $\widehat{\Gamma}.$ Then $(\Gamma, \mathcal{K}_{\Gamma,N}, \pi)$ is also a Harnack graph. \end{theorem}